Heart of Recovery

 - Buddhist practitioners from any tradition

-- 12 Step practitioners from any program
+- Practitioners from any recovery program

 - Individuals interested in exploring the relationship of meditation to recovery from addiction and addictive behaviors